monsoonmaelstrom/book2/book2.md

 I could be dead, but I’m pretty sure I’m not. *Being* dead seems like the kind of thing you’d be sure of, and I definitely don’t *feel* dead.
 What I feel, is really fucking annoyed.

 I’m annoyed at myself for ending up in whatever state I’m currently in.
 I’m annoyed that somehow I didn’t manage to pull Iverson here with me.
 I don’t know if he’s elsewhere in a similar state—I hope he is, but for all I know he might have managed to keep himself out of it somehow.
 I’m annoyed that it’s taking Liam so long to get me out of here, even though I don’t actually know that it is.
-For all I know only five minutes has passed in the real world.
+For all I know, only five minutes have passed in the real world.

 I want to yell, but it doesn’t seem to have any effect.
 I’ve tried.
 And I don’t even know if that’s because I don’t have a voice, or if it’s because this place is sucking the sound out of my words before they even have a chance to become audible.
 The not knowing is maddening.